 Please see below for important contact information.
-We advise printing this page and taking it with you to Haiti.
+We advise printing these pages and carrying them with you to Haiti.
 We also recommend leaving this information with a family or friend in the States.

-CCH Contacts in States
+CCH Contacts in United States

 Abby Gwaltney, Communications & Outreach Director - abby@cchaiti.org or 703-932-0812